Stan Wawrinka career statistics

 This is a list of the main career statistics of Swiss professional tennis player, Stan Wawrinka.
-To date, Wawrinka has won sixteen ATP singles titles, including three Grand Slam singles titles at the 2014 Australian Open, the 2015 French Open, and the 2016 US Open, and one ATP Masters 1000 title at the 2014 Monte-Carlo Rolex Masters.
+To date, Wawrinka has won sixteen ATP singles titles, including three major singles titles at the 2014 Australian Open, the 2015 French Open, and the 2016 US Open, and one ATP Masters 1000 title at the 2014 Monte-Carlo Rolex Masters.
 He was also a semifinalist at the 2013 US Open, the 2015 Australian Open, the 2015 US Open, and the 2013, 2014 and 2015 ATP World Tour Finals.
 He also has reached the quarterfinals at 2014 and 2015 Wimbledon.
 Wawrinka also won a gold medal partnering Roger Federer in men's doubles for Switzerland in the 2008 Summer Olympics in Beijing, beating Swedish team Simon Aspelin and Thomas Johansson.
 In 2014 Wawrinka was part of the Swiss National Team, winning the Davis Cup for the first time.

-His best singles ranking to date is World No. 3, achieved for the first time on 27 January 2014.
+His best singles ranking to date is world No. 3, achieved for the first time on 27 January 2014.

 Performance timelines

 Singles

-Current through the 2023 Indian Wells Masters.
+Current through the 2025 Hellenic Championship.